2018 William E. Simon Prize Recipient Announced

 A staunch supporter of charter schools, tutoring programs, and endowed academic grants to award excellence in teaching, Singer is committed to enhancing and protecting intellectual diversity and the marketplace of ideas on college campuses.
 Singer has been an important donor in developing Heterodox Academy, a coalition of professors and graduate students committed to increasing viewpoint diversity on college campuses.

 A signatory of the Giving Pledge, a commitment by 175 of the world’s leading philanthropists to donate at least half of their wealth to charity to address society’s most pressing challenges, Singer also understands that philanthropy is not always financial.
 He continues to take active leadership roles and invest his personal time, energy, and expertise, to ensure that his commitments have tremendous impact.

 When asked by David Rubenstein what he would like to see as the headline of what he has accomplished in his life, Singer replied simply, “He tried to make a difference….He was steady, reliable.”

-Previous winners of the William E. Simon Prize for Philanthropic Leadership include Pitt and Barbara Hyde, Bruce and Suzie Kovner, David Weekley, the late Jon Huntsman Sr., Eli and Edythe Broad, Bernie Marcus, Charles Koch, Roger Hertog, Phil and Nancy Anschutz, Rich and the late Helen DeVos, Dr. Ben Carson, the late Sir John Templeton, and the late John Walton.
+Previous winners of the William E. Simon Prize for Philanthropic Leadership include Pitt and Barbara Hyde, Bruce and Suzie Kovner, David Weekley, the late Jon Huntsman Sr., the late Eli and Edythe Broad, Bernie Marcus, Charles Koch, Roger Hertog, Phil and Nancy Anschutz, Rich and the late Helen DeVos, Dr. Ben Carson, the late Sir John Templeton, and the late John Walton.
 The prize includes a $200,000 award which will be donated to a charity of Singer’s choice.

 Singer will be celebrated on October 25 during a special luncheon in Palm Beach, Florida at The Philanthropy Roundtable’s 2018 Annual Meeting.